fortifiedid/ena-specifications/ena-oauth2-profile.md

 }
 ```

-> Note: If the authorization server also acts as an OpenID Provider, additional metadata claims will appear in the metadata document.
+> Note: If the authorization server also acts as an OpenID Provider, additional metadata parameters will appear in the metadata document.

 <a name="authorization-server-metadata-publishing"></a>
 #### 3.1.2.
 Authorization Server Metadata Publishing